MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/create.md

 The process for creating a Xamarin.Forms Shell application is as follows:

+1. Create a new Xamarin.Forms application, or load an existing application that you want to convert to a Shell application.
-1. Create a XAML file that subclasses the `Shell` class.
+1. Add a XAML file to the shared code project, that subclasses the `Shell` class.
 For more information, see [Subclass the Shell class](#subclass-the-shell-class).
 1. Set the [`MainPage`](xref:Xamarin.Forms.Application.MainPage) property of the application's `App` class to the subclassed `Shell` object.
 For more information, see [Bootstrap the Shell application](#bootstrap-the-shell-application).
 1. Describe the visual hierarchy of the application in the subclassed `Shell` class.
 For more information, see [Describe the visual hierarchy of the application](#describe-the-visual-hierarchy-of-the-application).